-As part of this processing, you have to send lots of items to the NVC, including your fees, application, and supporting documents.
+As part of this process, you have to send lots of items to the NVC, including your fees, application, and supporting documents.
 After the NVC gets what it needs, it will schedule you a visa interview at the U.S. consulate in your country.

 How will I know if the NVC has my case?

-What documents will I send the NVC?
+What documents and information will I send the NVC?

 You will need to send the following:

 - Your passport information page.
 This is the page with your picture, name and other information

 - Your birth certificate with translation, if necessary

 - Your marriage certificate, if you have one.
 You will also need to translate this if in a foreign language.

 - Any divorce decrees, if they exist.
 You will also need to translate them if in a foreign language.